dhub92/AndroidAPIClientExample/README.md

 * For some reasons, the book list's item divider does not show when the app is running in a Lollipop (API 22) and Marshmallow (API 23) devices.
 I wil try to fix it.

+* The class **DividerItemDecoration.java** is not mine.
+You can find it [here](https://www.javatips.net/api/fosdem-companion-android-master/app/src/main/java/android/support/v7/widget/DividerItemDecoration.java).